space-wizards/space-station-14/proposal.md

 A sickness component that all living being will have attached.
 That will list what sicknesses the character has and how much time the sickness has been active (to determine the current stage).
 A sickness system that will check all characters with sicknesses to perform the current stages effect.
 An admin UI panel to start a sickness event
-Two new chemicals :  one for curing viral, one for curing bacterial Adjustments to the medical scanner to detect the kind of sickness and the type (viral, bacterial).
+New chemical compounds :  one for curing viral, one for curing bacterial, 1 for allievating cold and flu symptoms.
+Adjustments to the medical scanner to detect the kind of sickness and the type (viral, bacterial).
 New traits for some sicknesses (psychological, allergies and such).
 A new game mechanic for psychologists that alleviate psychological sicknesses for some time.